robert/robert.github.com/_posts/2018-08-13-how-to-build-a-tcp-proxy-2-dns-spoofing.md

 # 3. A closer look at the code

-Now that our DNS server is working, let's take a closer look at its code.
+Now that our DNS server is working, let's take a closer look at its code [TODO: link to code so can look side by side].

+Our server watches all of the packets going through your laptop's wi-fi interface, and runs a callback function on those that look like DNS requests.
+The callback function builds a DNS response, and sends it back to your smartphone.

-Our server watches all packets going through your laptop's wi-fi interface using `scapy`. `scapy` is a very low-level library.
-It gives you a lot of powerful tools, but it also requires that you pick them up and use them yourself.
-To start our server, we pass `scapy` a filter expression (`udp port 53 && dst $YOUR_LAPTOPS_LOCAL_IP && src $YOUR_PHONES_LOCAL_IP`) and a callback function.
-Whenever `scapy` sees a packet that matches this filter (almost certainly containing a DNS request), it runs the callback function, passing in the contents of the packet as an argument.
+Our server is built using `scapy`, a Python networking library.
+We pick out DNS traffic by passing `scapy` a filter expression (`udp port 53 && dst $YOUR_LAPTOPS_LOCAL_IP && src $YOUR_PHONES_LOCAL_IP`).
+Whenever `scapy` sees a packet that matches this filter, it runs our callback function on it.
+This callback constructs and sends a DNS response back to your smartphone.
+As described in the previous section, the response contains either your laptop's local IP address, or the real IP address of the requested domain.

-The callback function's job is to build a DNS response and send it back to your smartphone.
-This response tells your smartphone the resolved IP address for the hostname in its DNS request.
-If the DNS request was for our target hostname, we use your laptop's local IP address.
-If it was not, the callback function makes its own, real DNS request to a real DNS server.
-It reads the real IP off of the real response, and sends this IP address back to your smartphone.

-The DNS response must also contain the correct hostname and DNS request ID so that your smartphone can match the response to its original request.
+The DNS response must also contain the correct hostname and DNS request ID, so that your smartphone can match the response to its original request.
 As we saw in our experiments with netcat, getting these fields wrong causes your smartphone to ignore our DNS response.
 Unlike our primitive netcat script, our DNS server dynamically reads the hostname and request ID off of the DNS request, and sets them correctly in the response.

 Finally, not only do we have to manually construct our DNS response from scratch, we also have to construct the IP packet that will transport it.
 In particular, we need to specify the IP packet's source and destination IP addresses, to make sure that it gets routed safely to your smartphone.
 We do this by setting the response IP packet's source to be the request IP packet's destination, and vice-versa.

 # 4. Conclusion

-In this section of the project we configured your smartphone to send its DNS requests to your laptop.
+In this section of our TCP proxy project, we configured your smartphone to send its DNS requests to your laptop.
 We built a fake DNS server that enabled your laptop to respond to these DNS requests with spoofed responses.
+If a DNS request was about our target hostname, our server responded with your laptop's local IP address.
+If it was not, our server responded with the truth.

-These responses contained your laptop's local IP address if the request was for our target hostname, and the hostname's real IP address otherwise.
-Your smartphone started trying to make its TCP connections with your laptop for our target hostname, but continued functioning as normal for all others.
+This meant that your smartphone started trying to make TCP connections that it had intended to make with our target app with your laptop instead.
+It continued functioning as normal for all other hostnames.

 In the next 2 sections, we will build a TCP server that runs on your laptop and listens for these incoming TCP connections from your smartphone.
 This server will print out and save the contents of these requests, forward them to their intended destination, and handle TLS encryption and decryption.
 Then we'll have the generic TCP proxy that we've always dreamed of.